kabelt/fractol/README.md

 - [x] Four available color themes

 ### Want to explore other types of fractal?
-Relaunch the program using the name of other fractals for example, inserting this into your terminal
+Relaunch the program using the name of the other fractals.
+For example, inserting this into your terminal
 ```shell
 ./fractol Mandelbrot
 ```